 The group will identify the key challenges that need to be overcome to ensure efficient pipelines and will identify and propose solutions to face them.
 It will also help in having a collective overview of combined efforts to develop therapies, vaccines and diagnostics in view of the Coronavirus Global Response.
 Proposed solutions will be presented for decision to the appropriate decision making forums depending on their nature.

 The Ad hoc group can set up specific sub- groups to address identified challenges to ensure the competencies needed to develop adequate solutions.
 The subgroups will report to the Ad-hoc group on regular basis.

+The members of the Ad-hoc Group should act as national information hubs for the Covid-19 EU R&I Action Plan, assuring that the relevant actors in the respective Member State are well informed and involved.
+They should coordinate the participation of the respective Member State in the sub-groups and all other ad-hoc groups or working groups that are being set up in the course of the implementation of the Action Plan.
+They should therefore be informed of the activities of all these groups.

+Furthermore, the Ad-hoc Group will monitor the implementation of the action plan and inform the Council Research Working Party on a regular basis.

 Membership.